-Ministerial and Parliamentary Services, the Department of Parliamentary Services and the Contracted Property Services Provider are responsible for the provision and management of different aspects of the facilities, furniture and equipment provided at your electorate, Ministerial and Office Holder offices.
+Ministerial and Parliamentary Services (MaPS), the Department of Parliamentary Services (DPS) and the contracted property services provider are responsible for the provision and management of different aspects of the facilities, furniture and equipment provided at your electorate, Ministerial and office holder offices.

-- office equipment including TVs, folding machine and postage meter.
+- provision of office equipment including TVs, folding machine and postage meter.

 - provision of (new/replacement) standard furniture, fittings, equipment and facilities

 - whitegoods (new)

 - post office boxes

 Contact the DPS 2020 Service Desk concerning IT issues and Office Information Technology and Equipment.